Tikam Singh Rana: Education and career

 Rana received bachelor's degree (1986-1988) in chemistry, zoology, and botany, and a master's degree (1988-1990) in botany from the DBS (PG) College, Dehra Dun and DAV (PG) College, Dehra Dun (HNB, Garhwal University, Srinagar, Uttarakhand), respectively.
 He then joined as junior scientist at CSIR-National Botanical Research Institute in 1992.
 Thereon, he served as scientist (1997-2001), senior scientist (2002-2005), principal scientist (2006-2010), and senior principal scientist (2011-2017).
 While as a staff scientist he did doctoral research (Ph.D.), and worked on ‘Floristic Studies and Assessment of Biodiversity in the Tons Valley (Garhwal Himalaya) Uttar Pradesh’ from the University of Lucknow, Lucknow (2000).
 Presently, he is working as chief scientist at CSIR-NBRI, Lucknow.
 Rana has also worked as a postdoctoral fellow at Institute of Plant Genetics and Crop Plant Research (IPK), Gatersleben, Germany, under BOYSCAST Fellowship (2001–2002) with Prof. Konrad Bachman.

-Rana has over three decades research experience and is one of the foremost contemporary plant biologists whose scientific contributions range from classical plant taxonomy to modern molecular systematics, which is a unique blend of expertise, rarely found in the country.
-Dr. Rana has made outstanding contributions in Plant Taxonomy and Molecular Systematics.
-Assessment of biodiversity (floristic aspects) in the Himalayan regions such as Tons Valley, Govind wildlife Sanctuary, Corbett Tiger Reserve and Kumaun Himalaya (particularly on Weeds) and Indian Mangroves (Sonneratia) are the significant achievements, wherein a firsthand field information and critical evaluation of plants have been provided [Flora of Tons Valley Garhwal Himalaya (Uttaranchal), 2003; The Weeds of Kumaun Himalayan Region (Uttarakhand), 2016; Indian Mangroves: A photographic field identification guide, 2021].
+Rana has over three decades research experience and his contributions range from classical plant taxonomy to modern molecular systematics.
+Dr. Rana has made contributions in Plant Taxonomy and Molecular Systematics.
+She has worked to assessment of biodiversity (floristic aspects) in the Himalayan regions such as Tons Valley, Govind wildlife Sanctuary, Corbett Tiger Reserve and Kumaun Himalaya (particularly on Weeds) and Indian Mangroves (Sonneratia) wherein a firsthand field information and critical evaluation of plants has been provided [Flora of Tons Valley Garhwal Himalaya (Uttaranchal), 2003; The Weeds of Kumaun Himalayan Region (Uttarakhand), 2016; Indian Mangroves: A photographic field identification guide, 2021].
 He has published over 113 research papers and four books as author and co-author.
-Rana has immensely contributed towards the capacity building in Plant Taxonomy and Biosystematics by organizing hands-on training courses and conferences for young faculties and students who are pursuing Plant Taxonomy in Indian Universities and Institutions.
+Rana has contributed towards the capacity building in Plant Taxonomy and Biosystematics by organizing hands-on training courses and conferences for young faculties and students who are pursuing Plant Taxonomy in Indian Universities and Institutions.
 A book entitled ‘Plant Taxonomy and Biosystematics: Classical and Modern Methods’ (2014) authored by him, has a plethora of information on the variety of traditional and modern concepts of Plant Systematics.